-The Power Foods That Combat Stress During the Holidays – And How Home Care Can Help
+The Power Foods to Reduce Stress During the Holidays – And How Home Care Can Help

 As much joy as the holiday season brings, there’s also often an overwhelming level of stress, particularly for busy family caregivers who are already stretched thin.
 The additional responsibilities of shopping, baking, attending parties and events, and so much more can make it difficult to feel that all is calm and bright!

-At Hired Hands Homecare, the top providers of senior care in Pleasanton and the surrounding areas, it’s our goal to partner with families to provide the dependable, professional care services that help restore a healthy life balance – even (and especially!) during the hectic pace of the holidays.
-One of the many ways we can help is through planning and preparing nutritious meals for seniors, and when stress levels are elevated, including these types of foods has been shown to help.
+At Hired Hands Homecare, the top providers of Sonoma home care and senior care services in the surrounding areas, it’s our goal to partner with families to provide the dependable, professional care services that help restore a healthy life balance – even (and especially!) during the hectic pace of the holidays.
+One of the many ways we can help is through planning and preparing nutritious meals for seniors, and when stress levels are elevated, including these types of foods to reduce stress:

 - Whole grains.
 A great source of serotonin as well as magnesium and folic acid, whole grains, including pasta, bread, brown rice, and quinoa, can ease anxiety and reduce the risk of depression.
 Typically, the recommendation is to ensure at least half of the grains we consume are whole grains (although be sure to check with the doctor or nutritionist for his or her recommendation).

 - Fish.
 The omega-3 fatty acids in some fish, such as tuna, salmon, shrimp, catfish, and cod, are linked to the prevention of stress hormones as well as protecting against both depression and heart disease.